TDCybersecurity/Microsoft-AD-Active-Directory-in-Azure/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | AD-Lab-B | DC-B | (US) East US2 | No infrastructure | Standard | **Windows Server** 2022 DataCenterAzure Edition -x64 Gen2 | Standard D4s v3 4 vcpus 16 GiB | Terry | Terry1234567 |

- Would you like to use an existing Windows Server License?
+- [x] checked Would you like to use an existing Windows Server License?

- I confirm I have an eligible Windows Server license with Software Assurance\* or Windows Server subscription to apply this Azure Hybrid Benefit.
+- [x] checked I confirm I have an eligible Windows Server license with Software Assurance\* or Windows Server subscription to apply this Azure Hybrid Benefit.
 Then click **Review+create.**

   1. **Validation passed**.
 Next click **Create.** This will create your resources.  **Your deployment is complete.**
   2. Validation passed \> **Create**